Mirvik/FromZeroToML/statistics/notes/lecture_03.md

 2. **Measures of central tendency** estimate the center, or average, of a data set.
 The mean, median and mode are 3 ways of finding the average.

-3. **Measures of variability** give you a sense of how spread out the response values are.
+3. **Measures of variability** give you a sense of how spread out the values are.
 The range, standard deviation and variance each reflect different aspects of spread.

 ## Univariete descriptive statistics